How To Make a Pet First Aid Kit and Other Essential First Aid Topics for Pet Care Professionals – Updated For 2025!

 Disaster Preparedness

-Have a plan ready for fires, tornados, hurricanes, earthquakes, and other emergencies—especially important if you offer overnight pet-sitting services in disaster-prone areas.
-Ensure all your clients have their pets microchipped, and always wear a collar with an ID tag or phone number engraved on it.
+It’s important to have a plan in place for emergencies like fires, tornados, hurricanes, earthquakes, and other emergencies – especially if you offer overnight pet-sitting services in areas prone to these events.
+Ensure all your clients have their pets microchipped and always wear a collar with an ID tag or phone number engraved on it.

 For more helpful information, take a look at the American Humane’s Pet Disaster Preparedness fact sheet.